Click the big blue button below to access our online application form.

 Software and hardware engineering can play major roles in advancing the envelope of what is possible with development projects, by enabling scalable data collection, performant data management, modern data mining, and worldwide data dissemination.
 This is where QED can provide assistance, reaching out to clients in the most need of technological help, often working in third-world environments where this help is least readily available.

 Most of our work is related to software engineering as our core competency.
-However, we are also looking for application analysts with excellent communications skills, and for exceptionally strong data scientists that are well trained in both traditional and algorithmic data modeling.
+However, we are also looking for application analysts with excellent communications skills, hardware engineers with background in optics, and exceptionally strong data scientists that are well trained in both traditional and algorithmic data modeling.

 Below we list our Basic Requirements which should be satisfied by all staff.
 Afterwards, we describe our Core Application Verticals, Core Technical Verticals, [current] Core Programming Languages, and [current] Core Frameworks and Tools in use.
 We then list our current job openings which reference these sections.